MarzellG/COIL-analysis-2025/reproducibility/README.md

 # COIL PHP – Published Results Table (IRB-safe Recreation)

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+# Citation
+If you recreate this notebook or code for your project or publication, please cite:

+[Gray, M. (2025)], "COIL Pre/Post Survey Analysis Code," GitHub, 2025.
+Available: https://github.com/marzellg/COIL.Analysis.2025
 This package **recreates the final manuscript results table** for the COIL PHP manuscript using **published summary statistics only**.

 ## What this is